-The pork shoulder gently cooks for 3 hours and when its done it literally is melt in your mouth bites of heaven.
-Its insanely tender and with the addition of a little guacamole it seriously makes for a 100% satisfying meal.
-Add a margarita and you couldn't pay me enough to share!
-Ok, well maybe I would share if you brought some more margaritas or some homemade pico de gallo…
+The pork shoulder gently cooks for 3 hours and when it's done, it literally melts in your mouth.
+Insanely tender and even more delicious with the addition of a little guacamole, it makes for a 100% satisfying meal.
+Add a skinny margarita and you couldn't pay me enough to share!

-3 pounds pork shoulder or pork butt, chopped into 1 inch cubes
+- 3 pounds boneless pork shoulder cut into 2 inch cubes

-In a large oven proof saucepan combine the cubed pork, stock, orange juice and salsa, this mixture should totally cover the pork, if not add a little water until the pork is submerged.
+- Place the pork in a large dutch oven with the orange juice, lime juice, salsa and salt.
+Add enough water to barely cover the meat.
 Bring to a boil.
-Once boiling, reduce heat to medium low and simmer with the lid on for 3.5 hours, at which point the pork should be falling apart to the touch.
+Once boiling, reduce heat to medium low and simmer with the lid on for 2 hours, at which point the pork should be falling apart to the touch.